valtimo-platform/valtimo-documentation/extending-valtimo/document/assigning-and-unassigning-a-user.md

 ## Assigning a user

-There are two methods available to assign a user
+There are two methods available to assign a user:

 1) Using the endpoint `POST /api/document/{documentId}/assign` and providing a user id in the request body.
   ```json